kubevirt/community/design-proposals/generalize-virt-stack/gen-virt-stack.md

 ## Definition of Users

+This proposal is aimed at serving users who intend to use KubeVirt on a cluster where at least one node has a virtualization stack different from the default QEMU-KVM stack.

 ## User Stories

 - A user trying to use KubeVirt on a cluster of machines that have a hypervisor-VMM pair that is not necessarily QEMU/KVM.